SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Configure the TXD pin as an input by writing the corresponding bit in PORTx.DIR to '0' when using Open-Drain mode.
-**megaTinyCore note:** We don't provide a wrapper around this mode, though it could be enabled manually, in which case it would be an issue on effected parts.
+**megaTinyCore note:** We don't provide a wrapper around this mode - yet - though it could be enabled manually, in which case it would be an issue on effected parts; the workaround is trivial - AS LONG AS YOU KNOW ABOUT IT.

+#### Start-of-Frame Detection Can Unintentionally Be Enabled in Active Mode When RXCIF Is ‘0’
+The Start-of-Frame Detector can unintentionally be enabled when the device is in Active mode and when the Receive Complete Interrupt Flag (RXCIF) in the USARTn.STATUS register is ‘0’.
+If the Receive Data (RXDATA) registers are read while receiving new data, RXCIF is cleared, and the Start-of-Frame Detector will be enabled and falsely detects the following falling edge as a start bit.
+When the Start-of-Frame Detector detects a start condition, the frame reception is restarted, resulting in corrupt received data.
+Note that the USART Receive Start Interrupt Flag (RXSIF) always is ‘0’ when in Active mode.
+No interrupt will be triggered.

+**Workaround:** Disable Start-of-Frame Detection by writing ‘0’ to the Start-of-Frame Detection Enable (SFDEN) bit in the USART Control B (USARTn.CTRLB) register when the device is in Active mode.
+Re-enable it by writing the bit to ‘1’ before transitioning to Standby sleep mode.
+This work around depends on a protocol preventing a new incoming frame when re-enabling Start-of-Frame Detection.
+Re-enabling Start-of-Frame Detection, while a new frame is already incoming, will result in corrupted received data.

+**megaTinyCore note:** If you're configuring the part to wake using start of frame detection, you need to be aware of this.
+Impacts every available modern AVR device as of July 2021.